Should You Pop A Cold Sore Blister?

 It’s a bad idea to pop your cold sore blisters, even if it’s unbearably tempting.

-Cold sore blisters are caused by the herpes simplex virus, a highly contagious virus that spreads all too easily.
-Unlike pimples, which you can pop thoughtlessly, popping your cold sore blister increases your likelihood of spreading infection (on your own body or to others!) and triggering angry inflammation and infection.
+Cold sore blisters, also know as herpes labialis, are caused by the herpes simplex virus, a highly contagious virus that spreads all too easily.
+Unlike pimples, which people often pop, popping your cold sore blister increases your likelihood of spreading infection (on your own body or to others!) and triggering angry inflammation and infection.

 Before you grab the tweezers and start popping, make sure you identify what you’re popping and if it’s better left alone.